visgl/react-map-gl/docs/upgrade-guide.md

 ```
 Please double check your render code if you relied on this behavior.
 If you rely on manually specifying the width and height, swapping the order should work:

 #### Some Overlays Moved to Examples

 Some less frequently used overlays (`DraggablePointsOverlay`, `ChoroplethOverlay`, `ScatterplotOverlay`), ... have been moved to examples.
 Most users have moved to map styles or deck.gl layers and removing these overlays reduces the size of the react-map-gl library for the majority of users that don't need them.
 If you still use them, simply copy the overlay source file(s) into your application.

+#### Overlays API Have Changed

+Overlays **MUST** now be rendered as children of the main `react-map-gl` component.
+We use React's `context` internally to pass through viewport props.

 #### `fitBounds` util

-Previously, the library exports a `fitBounds` util that returns `{longitude, latitude, zoom}` of a flat viewport that fits around a given bounding box.
+Previously, the library exports a `fitBounds` util that returns `{longitude, latitude, zoom}`
+of a flat viewport that fits around a given bounding box.
+This function has been moved to the `viewport-mercator-project` library.
 The same goal can now be achieved by:

 ```js
 import {PerspectiveMercatorViewport} from 'viewport-mercator-project';